hbrc-fpga-class/peripherals/hba_quad/sw/readme.txt

 Enable updates and interrupts
 Read the the 16-bit left encoder value
 Read the the 16-bit right encoder value
+Start a stream of encoder values from the left sensor

- hbaset hba_quad ctrl 3
+ hbaset hba_quad ctrl 7
- hbaset hba_quad enc0
+ hbaget hba_quad enc0
- hbaset hba_quad enc1
+ hbaget hba_quad enc1
+ hbacat hba_quad enc0